Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 <br>

    ![figure12.png](/Images/figure12.png)
-   Figure 12: A red point to the Choose a value at the right side of the Condition action and another red arrows point to the Dynamic content "Type of Complaint Value".
+   Figure 12: A red arrow points to the Choose a value at the right-side of the Condition action and another red arrows point to the Dynamic content "Type of Complaint Value".
 In the middle of the Condition action, a red arrow points to contains and at the right side of the Condition action a red arrow points to the word "Alert".

 9. In the If yes of the Condition action, click on **Add an action**.
 Search and add the action **Get attachments**.
 Here, we will getting the attachment saved in SharePoint List A. In the Get attachments action, on Site Address select your SharePoint site and on List Name, select your SharePoint list name.

    ![figure13.png](/Images/figure13.png)
-   Figure13:
+   Figure13: Get attachment action; a red arrow showing where the SharePoint site and list has been selected.

-10. In the Get attachments action, on Id field go to the Dynamic content and ID (this is coming from the trigger), this is shown in the screenshot below.
+10. The Get attachments action; on Id field go to the Dynamic content and search and select **ID** (this is coming from the trigger when an item is created), this is shown in figure 14.

     ![figure14.png](/Images/figure14.png)
-    Figure 14: A red arrow pointing to the Dynamics Content **ID** in the Id field of the Get attachments action.
+    Figure 14: A red arrow points to the Dynamics Content ID in the Id field of the Get attachments action.

 11. Click on **Add an action**, search and add the action **Apply to each**.

     ![figure15.png](/Images/figure15.png)
-    Figure 15:
+    Figure 15:Apply to each action.

-12. In the **Apply to each** action where we have **Select an output from previous steps**  go to your Dynamic content and select body (this is coming from the Get attachments action).
+12. In the **Apply to each** action where we have **Select an output from previous steps**  go to your Dynamic content, search and select **body** (this is coming from the Get attachments action) this is shown in figure 16 and 17.

    ![figure16.png](/Images/figure16.png)